 The inaugural Motatapu Off-Road Sporting Event was held in 2005, offering a mountain bike or marathon option and attracted 1,000 participants.
-Now over 4,500 people take part in five different events, all held on the same day.
+Now over 4,000 people take part in six different events.

 The mammoth event has gained iconic status in Australasia and is known as THE bucket-list off-road event for both elite athletes and weekend warriors.